ourownstory/neural_prophet/README.md

 As for Git practices, please follow the steps described at [Swiss Cheese](https://github.com/ourownstory/swiss-cheese/blob/master/git_best_practices.md) for how to git-rebase-squash when working on a forked repo.

 ## Changelogs
-The features supported by the NeuralProphet versions are as follows.
+The features supported by the NeuralProphet versions are as follows:

-### V0.5(beta)
+### 0.2.6 (WIP)
-* PyTorch Backend
-* Autocorrelation modelling through AR-Net
-* Piecewise linear trend
-* Fourier term Seasonality at different periods such as yearly, daily, weekly, hourly.
-* Lagged regressors
+* soft-start regularization

+### 0.2.5 (current release)
+* documentation pages added
-* Future regressors
+* 1cycle policy
+* learning rate range test
-* Holidays & special events
+* tutorial notebooks: trend, events
-* Country specific holidays support
-* Sparsity of coefficients through regularization
-* Plotting for forecast components, model coefficients as well as final forecasts
+* fixes to plotting, changepoints

-## Coming up Next
+### Coming up Next

 The next versions of NeuralProphet is expected to cover a set of new exciting features.

+* Robustify training for different datasets
 * Logistic growth for trend component.
 * Uncertainty estimation of individual forecast components as well as the final forecasts.
 * Support for panel data by building global forecasting models.
 * Incorporate time series featurization for improved forecast accuracy.
-* Integration of other advanced modules such as Convolution Neural Networks and Attention-based components.
-* Web GUI for the overall framework.

 ## Development Timeline
 For details, please view the [Development Timeline](notes/development_timeline.md).